Skip to content

 processes status:

-$ yepcode credentials:pull
+$ yepcode processes:pull

-credentials are up to date.
+processes are up to date.

 $ yepcode modules:push